JvanKatwijk/qt-dab/README.md

-The CMakeLists.txt assumes Qt5, if you want to use Qt4, and you want to have the spectrum in the configuration, be aware of the binding of the qwt library (i.e. Qt4 and a qwt that uses Qt5 does not work well)
+The CMakeLists.txt assumes Qt5, if you want to use Qt4, and you want to have the spectrum in the configuration, be aware of the binding of the qwt library (i.e. Qt4 and a qwt that uses Qt5 does not work well).
+As mentioned above, in the (jan 2017) distribution of Raspbian Jessie, the qwt library provided is compiled against Qt4.

 ============================================================================